thaovy1508/RealTime-Voting-System/README.md

 # Real Time Election Voting System
 This repository is part of our group project for DS5110.
 We have chosen to develop a scalable, real-time voting system using big data technologies.
+We'll incorporate technologies like Docker, Kafka, PostgreSQL, Python, Apache Spark, and Streamlit to build a robust, scalable, live-updating voting platform.

 ## System Architecture
+(need a diagram)
  The system processes votes in real-time using **Apache Kafka, Spark for processing, and Streamlit for visualization**.

 ## Database Schema
+(need a diagram)
+Candidate: contains candidates information (candidate_id, name, age, dob, gender, first_name, last_name, party, image_url, is_active)
+Voter: contains voters information (voter_id, name, age, dob, gender, state, email, phone)
+Vote: contains vote information (vote_id, voter_id, candidate_id, voted_at)

 ## API
-Voters information are gotton from Random User API: https://randomuser.me/
+Voters information are gotton from Random User API: https://randomuser.me/ (short explanations how to use this API)

 ## Project Overview

 The project consists of three main components: